 Among the recommendations made by the USCIRF in their report was to impose targeted sanctions on Chinese government agencies and officials responsible for severe violations of religious freedom and publicly express concerns about Beijing hosting the 2022 Winter Olympic Games and state that U.S. government officials will not attend the event if the communist regime’s crackdown on religious freedom continues.

 The USCIRF is an independent, bipartisan federal government entity established by the U.S. Congress to monitor, analyze, and report on threats to religious freedom abroad.

-The USCIRF makes foreign policy recommendations to the President, the Secretary of State, and Congress intended to deter religious persecution and promote freedom of religion and belief.
+The USCIRF makes foreign policy recommendations to the President, the Secretary of State, and Congress intended to deter religious persecution and promote religious freedom and freedom of belief.